resocorp/jollofexpress/START_HERE.md

-what # 🎉 Welcome to JollofExpress!
+# 🎉 Welcome to JollofExpress!

 **A complete food ordering & delivery platform built with Next.js 14, Supabase, and modern React.**